IVEBench: Modern Benchmark Suite for Instruction-Guided Video Editing Assessment: Benchmarking Video Editing Method in

 \textbf{Intrinsic limitations of first-frame-based editing models.} Video editing, unlike image editing, requires maintaining temporal coherence, which introduces the need to modify middle or later frames of a video.
 For example, to handle transitions or to insert intermediate events.
 These tasks do not originate from modifications in the initial frames but instead focus on transformations that occur later in the sequence.
 First-frame-based models, however, propagate changes from the beginning throughout the entire video, making them inadequate for such editing requirements.

 \textbf{Scalability to long video sequences.} A critical challenge in IVE lies in handling long sequences with hundreds or even thousands of frames.
 Most existing methods, especially those relying on frame-wise diffusion or first-frame propagation, exhibit a near-linear growth in GPU memory consumption and latency as sequence length increases, making them impractical for videos beyond 128 frames.
-In contrast, InsV2V demonstrates superior scalability by adopting a chunked inference strategy with latent overlap, where only a limited set of reference frames is preserved across segments.
+In contrast, InsV2V~\citep{InsV2V} demonstrates superior scalability by adopting a chunked inference strategy with latent overlap, where only a limited set of reference frames is preserved across segments.
 This design effectively constrains memory growth while maintaining temporal continuity.

-\textbf{Resolution limitations.} Existing IVE methods, including InsV2V, AnyV2V and StableV2V, typically operate at 512$\times$512 resolution, which is far below the standard of real-world user content.
-The multi-conditional video editing model VACE can support 720P outputs; however, this still falls short of the practical demand, as user videos are commonly recorded in 1080P or higher resolutions, and the expectation is that edited outputs should preserve this level of detail.
+\textbf{Resolution limitations.} Existing IVE methods, typically operate at 512$\times$512 or 832$\times$480 resolution, which is far below the standard of real-world user content.
+The multi-conditional video editing model VACE~\citep{VACE} can support 720P outputs; however, this still falls short of the practical demand, as user videos are commonly recorded in 1080P or higher resolutions, and the expectation is that edited outputs should preserve this level of detail.
 The low-resolution setting limits visual fidelity, which results in artifacts such as blurred textures and edge degradation, and also reduces usability in professional media workflows.